Biden seeks huge funding increases for education, health care and environmental protection in first budget request to Congress

+Budget proposals are usually met with a swift response from the opposing party, but Republicans were mostly muted following the White House’s initial pitch.

 Many of the agencies Biden seeks to fund at higher levels are programs that now-former President Donald Trump had unsuccessfully sought to slash while in the White House.
-In a further break with Trump, Biden’s plan also calls for keeping military spending relatively flat.
+In a further break with Trump, Biden’s new plan also calls for keeping military spending relatively flat.
 Combined, the budget would increase all federal discretionary spending by roughly 8 percent in 2022.

 Under the proposal, the Department of Education would see a roughly 41 percent increase over its current allocation, reaching $102 billion next fiscal year, with most of the increased funds targeted to the Title I program, which funds high-poverty schools.
-The proposal would double federal spending on the program and represent the largest increase since the program was created more than 55 years ago.
+The proposal would double federal spending on the Title I program and represent the largest increase since it was created more than 55 years ago.

 The plan also proposes a roughly 23 percent boost to the Department of Health and Human Services, including more than $8.7 billion for the Centers for Disease Control and Prevention, which the administration says is the highest funding level for the public-health agency in two decades.
 It would create a new federal agency under the National Institutes of Health, called the Advanced Research Projects Agency for Health, focused initially on innovative research into cancer, diabetes, and Alzheimer’s disease.